-Recent security breaches, such as the 2018 hack of Facebook’s user data, have brought the relationship between artificial intelligence and cyber crime back into mainstream conversations.
-It has become more important than ever for the general public to trust in an organization’s ability to properly manage its AI systems and secure consumer data against advanced criminal activity.
+Recent security breaches, such as generative AI-based phishing attacks in 2023 and the 2018 hack of Facebook’s user data, have brought the relationship between artificial intelligence and cyber crime back into mainstream conversations.
+In particular in light of the recent rapid growth of the use of AI across industries and even in our personal lives, it has become more important than ever for the general public to trust in an organization’s ability to properly manage its AI systems and secure consumer data against advanced criminal activity.

 Keep reading to learn the practical benefits of AI in the modern workplace, the potential cyber threats that malignant AI may pose to your organization’s data, and how your enterprise can safeguard itself against these new digital threats while still investing in practical AI solutions.

-Though controversial, there is no doubt that artificial intelligence is rapidly becoming the next technological movement in modern business operations.
+Though controversial in some circles, there is no doubt that artificial intelligence is rapidly becoming the next technological movement in modern business operations.
 AI has a vast and varied number of uses that can be implemented in every aspect of daily business operations.

 AI can make workplaces more efficient by making up for temporary labor shortages and completing time-consuming tasks through process automation.
 The automation of repetitive physical and mental tasks, such as physical inventory manipulation and data interpretation, can allow employees to focus on the tasks most critical to their given roles.